 A. Cloud Computing and Datacenters

-The emergence of user-facing online services such as web search (e.g., Google and Bing), social networks (e.g., Twitter), and advertising systems (e.g., Google AdWords) has led to the development of mega-scale datacenters.
+The emergence of user-facing online services such as web search (e.g., Bing), social networks (e.g., Twitter), and advertising systems (e.g., Google AdWords) has led to the development of mega-scale datacenters.
 In addition, with the rise of cloud computing service providers like Amazon, Microsoft, and Google, datacenters have emerged as a primary platform for managing the computation, storage, and communication requirements of users.
-These datacenters have unique network and traffic characteristics (e.g., microsecond latencies, partition-aggregate structure of applications, and multi-rooted tree topologies) that give rise to interesting research questions such as: what topologies work best for datacenters? how can we design efficient load balancing schemes? how can we design scalable cloud management frameworks? how can we come up with power efficient datacenter designs suited to the needs of the developing world?
+These datacenters have unique network and traffic characteristics (e.g., microsecond latencies, partition-aggregate structure of applications, and multi-rooted tree topologies) that give rise to interesting research questions such as: what topologies work best for datacenters? how can we design efficient load balancing schemes? how can we architect scalable cloud management frameworks? how can we come up with power efficient datacenter designs suited to the needs of the developing world?

 [DRIBS, NSDI 2017]

 [PASE, SIGCOMM 2014] (PASE ns2 simulation code, patch applies to ns-2.34)

 [L2DCT, INFOCOM 2013] (L2DCT ns2 simulation code, patch applies to ns-2.35)

 [Coexistence of Datacenter Transports, ICC 2014]